 The food of Nagaland is known for its variety and simplicity.
 Being one of the major states in the North Eastern part of India, it is an important tourist site for its beautiful scenery and most importantly food.
 Naga food is considered spicy due to their love for the most famous king chilly ( known as raja mircha in the North East).
 I am going to give you all a brief on the ingredients used to make these delicious dishes and a few names of dishes as well as some of the main ingredients that are used in Naga food.

 Main Ingredients of Nagaland Food

 Bamboo shoot is an important ingredient in almost the whole of the North Eastern part of India.
 It is mainly used in pork preparation.
 The Bamboo shoot is used in both dried and fermented form.
 It gives a little sour flavour to the dishes.
 Some of the popular dishes are that use Bamboo shoot as an important ingredient are: Pork with Bamboo shoot, Fish with Bamboo shoot

 Axoni in cake form

-Axone (also known as akhuni) is used by almost every household in Nagaland.
-It comes in powdered form and cake form.
-There are many uses for these fermented soyabeans some important and popular ones are: It is used along with vegetables for making stew Most importantly used to make chutney.
-Every household’s favourite dishes with Axone are: Smoked pork in Axone, Dried river fish with Axone, Dried beef with Axone
+Axone, also known as akhuni, is a popular food of Nagaland made of fermented soybean.
+Made in almost every household in Nagaland, it is mostly served as a side dish in powdered form and cake form.
+Axone is prepared in different ways in different households of Nagaland, some important and popular are: It is used along with vegetables for making stew and is most importantly used to make chutney.
+Every household’s favourite Axone dishes are: Smoked pork in Axone, Dried river fish with Axone, Dried beef with Axone

 3. Anishi (dry colocasia stems and leaves)